N-Ziermann/restAPY/index.rst

         api.debug = False

-Configuring what data gets send/processed (setPath)
+Configuring what data gets send/processed (set_path)
 ------------------

-    To tell the API what data to return to the user after they made a request the setPath method is used.
+    To tell the API what data to return to the user after they made a request the set_path method is used.

 Static Data
 ^^^^^^^^^^^^^^^^^^^^^